jspahrsummers/carthage-talk/Ruthlessly Simple Dependency Management with Carthage.md

 # Downloading a dependency

+1. Fetch the repository into Carthage’s cache

+^ Carthage maintains a global cache of dependency repositories, so you don’t have to download the same repository ten times across all of your projects.

+^ The first step of downloading a dependency is making sure that cache is up-to-date.

+---

+# Downloading a dependency

-1. Fetch the repository into a global Carthage cache
+1. Fetch the repository into Carthage’s cache
+1. Check out the right version into Carthage/Checkouts

-1. Run a modified `git checkout` to copy the right version of the repository into Carthage/Checkouts
+^ Then, we just use `git checkout` to copy the repository files (but not the Git metadata) into the Checkouts folder of the project.

-^ There’s some more complexity here in practice (for example, dealing with submodules), but this is the way to think about the workflow.
+^ There’s some more complexity here in practice (for example, Carthage checks out submodules too), but this is the way to think about the workflow.

 ---